Skip to cookie consent Skip to main content

 • Immunocompromised patients.
 These include cancer patients who are actively receiving treatment, organ transplant recipients who are taking medications to suppress their immune system, people with HIV and people who take high-dose corticosteroids like prednisone or other medications to suppress their immune response.

+Prolotherapy performed by an experienced physician is considered to be relatively safe.
 All medical procedures are associated with some level of risk.
 For example, patients may have side effects that occur with any needle injection.
 These include mild bleeding and temporary discomfort or pain flare lasting up to 7 days.
-There is also a risk of infection.
-We greatly reduce this risk by using sterile techniques.
+With any needle injection there is risk of infection but is significantly reduced by using sterile technique.

 • Bleeding